TheArctesian/Flexi/Contribute.md

 # How

 _This guide will be for Mac because I expect most people to be on it.
-I will also not support windows because it disagrees with my moral values_
+I will also not support windows because it disagrees with my moral values.
+If you really need windows please see the Script folder for a guide on how to install WSL (windows subsystem for linux)_

 I want to prefix this with saying that will be hard, even more so if you have never coded before.
 If you do go through with this and finish reading the contribute guide you will not only be contributing to the CIS community and helping your peers, but also learn the basic of software development and gain the skills to contribute to open source projects.